Kanpai!: Characters

-He is a ghost.
-He first appears hostile, as he goes to extremes to keep Shintarou from Nao.
+A ghost, he first appears hostile, as he goes to extremes to keep Shintarou from Nao.
 He lingered on because of his unrequited love for her.
 She eventually grants the desire keeping him from moving on—acknowledging him as an equal being by calling his name.
-However, instead of going to heaven, he somehow returns to his human body and begins attending school again.
+Instead of going to heaven, however, he somehow returns to his human body and begins attending school again.
 He seems to have trouble holding onto his body, though; he is often killed again and barely manages to return to his flesh in time.